SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

 *allowed* to be set on the field depends on *who* is logged in, then the solution is validation.

-Here's our goal: prevent the API client from POSTing an `owner` value that is *different* than their own IRI... with an exception added for admin users: they can set `owner` to anyone.
+Here's our goal: prevent an API client from POSTing an `owner` value that is *different* than their own IRI... with an exception added for admin users: they can set `owner` to anyone.

 Let's codify this into a test first.
 Open `CheeseListingResourceTest`.
-Inside `testCreateListing()`, we're basically verifying that you *do* need to be logged in to use the operation.
+Inside `testCreateCheeseListing()`, we're basically verifying that you *do* need to be logged in to use the operation.
 We get a 401 before we're authenticated... then after logging in, we get a 400 status code because access will be granted... but our empty data will fail validation.

 Let's make this test more interesting!
 Create a new `$authenticatedUser` variable set to who we're logged in as.
 Then create an `$otherUser` variable